 Identifying Memory Leaks in Workers

-Web Workers execute in isolated V8 heaps, decoupled from the main threadโs garbage collection cycles.
+Web Workers execute in isolated V8 heaps, decoupled from the main thread’s garbage collection cycles.
 This architectural isolation makes traditional DOM-centric memory profiling insufficient for background processing.
-When targeting high-throughput data visualization or compute-heavy pipelines, Identifying Memory Leaks in Workers requires a disciplined approach to tracking detached references, uncollected closures, and accumulated transferable buffers.
-This guide establishes a repeatable, thread-safe debugging workflow for isolating heap growth and enforcing deterministic memory boundaries in background execution contexts.
+When targeting high-throughput data visualization or compute-heavy pipelines, identifying memory leaks requires a disciplined approach to tracking detached references, uncollected closures, and accumulated transferable buffers.
+This guide is part of the Debugging, Profiling & Production Optimization toolkit and establishes a repeatable, thread-safe debugging workflow for isolating heap growth in background execution contexts.

 Understanding Worker Memory Lifecycle